ventsislavnikolov/react-boilerplate/README.md

 3. Graphviz
 4. Playwright
 5. Visual Studio Code or any other IDE
-6. ESLint for Visual Studio Code (or any other IDE with ESLint support)
+6. OXLint/OXC for Visual Studio Code (or any other IDE with OXLint support)
 7. Prettier for Visual Studio Code (or any other IDE with Prettier support)

 ## Installation